ShopifyShopify

 Step 3: Download an Import Application

 There are various import applications available on the Shopify app store.
-However, for your migration task, I would like you to go for the Store Importer app that is the best for Magento to Shopify migration project.
+However, for your migration task, I would like you to go for the Store Importer app by Elsner, which is the best for Magento to Shopify migration projects.

 Step 4: Export Data from Your Magento Store